Speccery/EP994A/README.md

 # EP994A
-My TI-99/4A clone implemented with a TMS99105 CPU and FPGA (main branch).
+My TI-99/4A clone implemented with a TMS99105 CPU and FPGA (master branch).
-Another version of the clone (the latest development in softcpu branch) includes my own TMS9900 CPU core written in VHDL.
+Another version of the clone (the latest development in soft-cpu branch) includes my own TMS9900 CPU core written in VHDL.

 See the file LICENSE for license terms.
 At least for now (without contributors from others)